 3 person relay teams utilize this same course, changing runners at any parcel, but must ride in the same vehicle and have only one active racer at any given time.

 The 100k course is a fully human powered category where runners cannot use a car to travel between parcels but must cycle there!
 The course totals 25k running & 75k cycling and will be a feat worth boasting about!
 It starts at the Virgil Parris Preserve, starting the race with a 3k loop to warm up the legs before the crushing climb on the bike over Streaked Mt into town and heading to Roberts Farm where the course picks up the 25k route to the finish at Hawk Mt.
-100k relay teams will have a dedicated cyclist and a dedicated runner.
-The runner should plan to transport themselves via car to the next parcel and await the arrival of their cyclist before proceeding on the run.
+100k relay teams will be allowed to swap rider or runner at any transition point but not mid course.
+This hand off can be done at any trailhead.
+Relay teams can alternate which partner rides or runs more than once.

 You do not want to miss this!

 There is no set travel course for any category.
 Motorists can use any open public road to access the parcels BUT ALL VEHICLES INVOLVED IN TRANSPORT FOR THE EVENT MUST ABIDE BY ALL LEGAL ROAD LAWS.
-All racers utilizing a vehicle must track their entire course using a GPS app similar to Strava.
-This file must be submitted to the Race Director in order to qualify for placing or any prizes.
 Any teams deemed to exceed the legal speed limits will be DQ'd and will not be permitted to participate in the event again.

 Racers in the fully HP category cannot use an e-bike.
 These racers are not required to submit full GPS data unless they are in contention for a podium spot.
 This is to verify that the entire course was actually covered.
 Cyclists may use any legal open public road to access the parcels as well based on their understanding of the local area and the limitations of their bikes.
 We will provide what we feel is a good safe route so that racers may be prepared for the day but navigation will ultimately be on racers as the road travel is open and unsupported.